siznax/wptools/README.rst

 **get** (self)

-make all requests necessary to populate all the things
+make all requests necessary to populate all the things, probably:

 - get_query()
 - get_parse()